taylortempleton/VerificationPractice_SimpleCPU/README.md

 Below is my first, and self-assigned, verification project.

-I found an extremely simple CPU, created a verification plan, and built a testbench in EDAplayground to execute the plan.
+I found an extremely simple CPU, created a verification plan, built a testbench in EDAplayground, and executed the verification plan.

 My goal was to understand how verification tools (SV, UVM, SVA, functional coverage, etc.) work in concert, before attempting a more complex testbench and DUT.

 I am looking for feedback, before beginning another project:
-1. Do you have any criticism of the verification plan or testbenches below?
+1. Do you have any thoughts or criticism of the verification plan, testbenches or simulations below?
-2. Are there any skills, concepts or architectures my next project could incorporate to demonstrate I would be a solid entry-level DV hire?
+2. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I could contribute as an entry-level DV engineer?
 Next, I plan to try to verify aspects of the Berkeley Out-of-Order Machine (BOOM) Core with the Ocelot vector unit.
 3. Do you think building increasingly complex testbenches is a reasonable approach to landing an entry level DV engineering role?

 All input is much appreciated.
 Thank you!